AndreasChristensen89/resto-booking-system/README.md

     * Host email is set as CC
 * Email is sent when a User double books, meaning that two or more bookings are overlapping

+* Email may arrive in spam folder, so be sure to check that.

 # Admin Access
 Admin credentials (superuser)